 HELP!
-We need more 11C duty descriptions.
-If you got 'em, they can be shared using the form below.
+We need more 11C examples.
+If you got 'em, they can be shared by using the form below.
 Thanks!

 MOS 11C, Indirect Fire Infantryman Duty Descriptions

 Squad leader of a mortar section with the wartime mission to deploy anywhere in the world as part of a Stryker Brigade Combat Team (SBCT); responsibile for the welfare, discipline, training, morale and professional development of eight Soldiers; maintains technical proficiency on the plotting board, lightweight handheld mortar ballistic computer (LHMBC) and Mortar firing computer system (MFCS); maintains proficiency in all aspects of the Fire Direction Center (FDC) procedures as well as tactical proficiency in the employment of the section as a Company Asset; responsibile for the maintenance and accountability of all Squad equipment valued at over $4,000,000.